Why Use External Storage

 RAID 60

-Systems that support RAID arrays will usually have a hot-swap capability, meaning that a failed drive can be removed from the array without powering the system down.
-A new drive is put in the failed drives place and the array rebuild begins - automatically.
-You can also configure a hot spare drive - an empty drive that sits in the array doing nothing until a drive fails, meaning that the rebuild can start without the failed drive being removed first.
-It is also worth mentioning that multiple RAID arrays can be configured in a single system - it may be that RAID 1 is employed to protect a pair of SSDs for the OS, whereas multiple HDDs are protected by RAID 5.
-Ultimately however, the RAID configurations you choose need to be controlled - in the case of desktop PCs and workstations, this is usually done at the CPU chipset or software level, as basic controller features are built in in many Intel or AMD motherboards and operating software packages such as Microsoft Windows.
-For more complicated systems a hardware controller may be required - these are discussed in our STORAGE CONTROLLER BUYERS GUIDE.
+Systems that support RAID arrays will usually have a hot-swap capability, meaning a failed drive can be removed from the array without powering the system down.
+A new drive is put in the failed drive's place, and the array rebuild begins automatically.
+You can also configure a hot spare drive - an empty drive that sits in the array doing nothing until a drive fails, meaning the rebuild can start without the failed drive being removed first.
+Multiple RAID arrays can also be configured in a single system - for example, RAID 1 protecting a pair of SSDs for the OS, while multiple HDDs are protected by RAID 5.

 External Storage Connectivity